-Co-administration of atazanavir with other drugs primarily metabolized by CYP3A4 (e.g., calcium channel blockers, HMG CoA reductase inhibitors, immunosuppressants and phosphodiesterase (PDE5) inhibitors) or UGT1A1 (e.g., irinotecan) may result in increased plasma concentrations of the other drug that could increase or prolong both its therapeutic and adverse effects.
-Co-administration of atazanavir and drugs that induce CYP3A4 activity, such as rifampin, may increase the clearance of atazanavir, resulting in decreased atazanavir plasma concentrations and reduce its therapeutic effect.
-Co-administration of atazanavir with other drugs that inhibit CYP3A4 may increase atazanavir plasma concentrations (see Table 15 and Table 16, 9 DRUG INTERACTIONS).
+Atazanavir is an inhibitor of CYP3A and UGT1A1.
+Co-administration of atazanavir and drugs primarily metabolized by CYP3A [e.g., calcium channel blockers, HMG-CoA reductase inhibitors, immunosuppressants, and phosphodiesterase (PDE5) inhibitors], or UGT1A1 (e.g., irinotecan) may result in increased plasma concentrations of the other drug that could increase or prolong its therapeutic and adverse effects.